Pyrops WMS

 Who needs 10-minute delivery?

-Shifting to digital platforms to promote cashless transactions, the world has gone through extreme ramifications that now appear to be promoting a permanent behavioural shift.
+Shifting to digital platforms to promote cashless transactions, the world has gone through extreme ramifications that now appear to be promoting a permanent behavioral shift.

 India’s retail market is huge: $800 billion.
 And it’s dominated by the 11 million Kirana shops!!
 One can get all things from nearby Kirana shops.
 So why should one order online?
 More importantly – who needs 10-minute delivery and is there a real business use case here?